DBL™ Fentanyl Injection

 Do not stop using fentanyl, or lower the dosage, without checking with your doctor or pharmacist.

-Do not take any other medicines, whether they are prescription or over-the-counter medicines, unless they have been approved or recommended by a doctor or pharmacist who knows you are being treated with fentanyl.
+other medicines, whether they are prescription or over-the-counter medicines, unless they have been approved or recommended by a doctor or pharmacist who knows you are being treated with fentanyl.

 Things to be careful of